Chrisislearning/sql-exploratory-data-analysis-project/README.md

  # Task:
  ## Familiarise yourself with the database
- -Use build-in functionalities of SQL Server Management Studio (SSMS) to learn structure of tables (sizes, datatypes, keys, indexes) and how they relate to each other (primary/foreign keys, redundant informations, fact vs dimension)
+ -Use build-in functionalities of SQL Server Management Studio (SSMS) to learn the structure of tables (sizes, datatypes, keys, indexes) and how they relate to each other (primary/foreign keys, redundant informations, fact vs dimension tables)
- -Using draw.io prepare
+ -Use draw.io to create database plan, focusing on primary and foreign keys;

+##